 The resulting figures of the 'CO2-Fixation' template shall be used to update the projects 'Modelling Units Report'.
-This can a self-made spreadsheet by the project. or a generated PDFspreadsheet by the ClimateProjectssoftware.
+This can a self-made spreadsheet by the project.

-8.5 -Leakage: To be added as new requirement:
+8.5 Leakage: To be added as new requirement:

 Applicability conditions for each Leakage scenario shall be set.